 This involves post-facto descriptions of time used by means of interviews.
-Respondents are most commonly asked to detail what they did during the 24 hrs of the previous day (Cain 1980; Farouk and Ali 1977; Gross 1984a; Whyte 1977).
+Respondents are most commonly asked to detail what they did during the 24 hours of the previous day (Cain 1980, Farouk and Ali 1977, Gross 1984a, Whyte 1977).